ooni/probe-cli/CONTRIBUTING.md

 embedded assets.
 This process ensures that we perform better testing of dependencies and assets as part of development.

-The `master` branch and pull requests only run lightweight tests that ensure the code still compiles, has good coverage, and we are not introducing regressions in terms of the measurement engine.
+The `master` branch and pull requests only run CI lightweight tests that ensure the code still compiles, has good coverage, and we are not introducing regressions in terms of the measurement engine.

 To draft a release we branch off of `master` and create a `release/x.y` branch where `x` is the major number and `y` is the minor number.
-For release branches, we enable a very comprehensive set of tests that run autmatically with every commit.
+For release branches, we enable a very comprehensive set of tests that run automatically with every commit.
 The purpose of a release branch is to make sure all checks are green and hotfix bugs that we may discover as part of more extensively testing a release candidate.
 Beta and stable releases should occur on this branch.
 Subsequent patch releases should